Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 Tell - be sure he tells Jack that.

-Couldn't really copy - he may be having a problem firing his jets?
+Couldn't really copy - did he mention he was having a problem firing his jets?

 I don't know.
 I didn't hear.